 What Are The Benefits of Running a Sale?

 Brand building and sales promotions are the two main forms of marketing communications.
 When used well together, they have been shown to drive long-term growth.
 Whereas brand building supports long term sales growth, sales promotions result in short term spikes in revenue.

 Research from Big Commerce, found “every single industry [they] looked at saw measurable and impactful conversion rate lifts from running promotions…”.
-So, running sales should ultimately result in an increase in conversions, regardless of the industry.
+So, running sales should result in these short term spikes in revenue regardless of the industry.

 Ability to Reach New Customers

-Running a promotion, particularly over festive periods, can provide opportunities for you to reach new customers.
-An appealing sale can put your brand in customers' consideration set and encourage that initial purchase.
+Running a promotion, particularly over festive periods, can provide opportunities for you to acquire new customers.
+An appealing sale can put your brand in customers' consideration set and encourage an initial purchase.

-Research from Google found that “79% of Aussie shoppers are open to buying from retailers they haven’t before during Christmas, and 55% of holiday shoppers shopped with new retailers in 2019” (Google Retail Academy, 2020).
+Research from Google found that “79% of Aussie shoppers are open to buying from retailers they haven’t before during Christmas” (Google Retail Academy, 2020).